 - Blindfolds.
 Have the children take turns wearing a blindfold.
 Have them try to walk around and feel things (toys, objects, furniture) to guess what they are.

 - Read Books.
 Read books about the sense of sight to reinforce the concepts the child has learned.
 The Best Sense and Sight Books for preschoolers has a list of seven great ideas.

-- Have the children take turns wearing a blindfold.
-Explain to them that people without their sense of sight have a special way to read.
-Present books written in brail to the child and let them explore what it would be like to read without a sense of sight.
+- Braille.
+Explain to them that people without a sense of sight have a special way to read.
+Present books written in braille and let them explore what it would be like to read without vision.

 Ask Kids to Describe Objects Using Sight